PratikWayase/system-design-Handbook/README.md

 example to choose between performance & scalability Imagine you're building a website.
 You need to decide whether to focus on making it super fast (performance) or able to handle many visitors at once (scalability).

+- Fast Website: If you need your website to load quickly for every visitor, prioritize performance.
+  For example, a news website with breaking news would benefit from fast load times.

+- Many Visitors: If you expect a lot of traffic, like a popular online store during a sale, scalability is crucial.
+ The website should be able to handle a sudden surge in visitors without crashing.